Meow (2017 film)

-Meow is a 2017 Hong Kong science fantasy comedy film directed and produced by Benny Chan.
+Meow is a 2017 Hong Kong science fantasy comedy drama film directed and produced by Benny Chan.
 It stars Louis Koo as a father who adopts an alien cat who is sent to invade Earth.
 Co-produced by Koo's One Cool Group Limited, the film is also Chan and Koo's sixth film collaboration as director and star respectively. and it was one of the last films directed by Benny Chan during his lifetime.

 Plot

 In the distant corners of the universe, a planet of alien cats known as "Meow" exists whose creatures are more civilized than earthlings.
 Thousands of years ago, the king of Meow has been sending messengers to inquire the Earth, hoping to prepare for an invasion.
 However, over the years, every messenger sent to Earth never returned forcing the king to put aside his plans.

 Today, the king decides to re-ignite his plan and selects the bravest and mightiest warrior of Meow, Pudding, as a vanguard to Earth.
 However, during the journey, Pudding loses a divine Meow device that can resist the particles of Earth and loses his divine powers.
 As a result, the lean-built Pudding becomes a giant fat cat Sai-sai-lei.
 Sai-sai-lei is then adopted by as a pet by a family consists of Ng Sau-lung (Louis Koo), his wife Chow Lai-chu (Ma Li), their elder son Ng Yau-choi (Andy Wong) and younger daughter Ng Yau-yau (Jessica Liu).
 Sai-sai-lei has no choice but to hide in the Ng household before finding his device to invade Earth.
 In order to start the invasion, Sai-sai-lei plans to cause chaos to the Ng family but after living and getting along together, Sai-sai-lei is moved by the family's love and sincerity and loses his desire for warfare.
 However, one day, Sai-sai-lei suddenly recovers his device.